TheUDPs/TP1-Redes/README.md

 sudo mn --custom ./mininet/linear_ends.py --topo linends,n
 ```

-If you don't have Mininet you can install visit: [Mininet website: downloads](http://mininet.org/download/).
+If you don't have Mininet run in Linux the script `scripts/install_deps.sh` or you can install visit: [Mininet website: downloads](http://mininet.org/download/).

 # Informe